XRPLF/xrpl-dev-portal/content/concepts/consensus-network/negative-unl.md

 ### Negative UNL Limits

 To prevent the network from fragmenting into two two or more sub-networks, the Negative UNL cannot reduce the quorum requirement to less than 60% of the _total_ UNL entries.
 To enforce this, a server considers the Negative UNL to be "full" if the number of validators on the Negative UNL is 25% (rounded down) of the number of validators in the server's configured UNL.
 (The 25% is based on the calculation that if 25% of validators are removed, an 80% consensus of the remaining 75% equals 60% of the original number.)
+If a server considers the Negative UNL to be full, it won't propose new additions to the Negative UNL; but, as usual, the final outcome depends on what a consensus of trusted validators do.

 ### Choosing From Multiple Candidate Validators

-It is possible that multiple validators may be candidates to be added to the Negative UNL.
+It is possible that multiple validators may be candidates to be added to the Negative UNL, based on the reliability threshold.
 Since at most one validator can be added to the Negative UNL at a time, servers must choose which validator to propose adding.
 If there are multiple candidates, the server chooses which one to propose with the following mechanism:

 1. Start with the ledger hash of the parent ledger version.
-0. Take the public key of each candidate validator that is past the reliability threshold.
+0. Take the public key of each candidate validator.
 0. Calculate the exclusive-or value (XOR) of the candidate validator and the parent ledger's hash.
 0. Propose the validator the numerically lowest result of the XOR operation.